HomeGuidesReference

 • Sign up for a Forage account (contact us if you don’t yet have one)

-• Install Android API Level 21 or higher
+• Install Android API Level 23 or newer.

 • Install the following dependencies to copy/paste code snippets and run the sample app in the GitHub repository: